BestTimesToVisit.com Logo

 attraction

-Soar above Banff on the Banff Gondola, taking in breathtaking views of the Bow Valley.
-Once at the top, explore the boardwalk trails and discover hidden viewpoints that offer unique perspectives of the surrounding mountains.
-Look for wildlife – marmots are often spotted!
+Soar above Banff on the Banff Gondola, enjoying panoramic views of the Bow Valley.
+Once at the top, explore the boardwalk trails and discover hidden viewpoints for breathtaking photos.
+Look for wildlife like marmots and pika.

 cultural

-Step back in time at the Cave and Basin National Historic Site, the birthplace of Banff National Park.
-Explore the cave where the hot springs were discovered and learn about the park's rich history.
+Delve into Banff's history at the Cave and Basin, the birthplace of Banff National Park.
+Explore the original hot springs and learn about the area's fascinating past.
 Check their website for special events and guided tours.

 Johnston Canyon Icewalk (Winter)